hahnicity/cowboycushion/README.md

 ## Usage
 ### Limiting the rate of API calls
-As of this moment we only have a tool that limits the rate of the API calls we make for a discrete client.
-So given our rate of calls (1000 calls every 10 minutes) we can input this logic into the limiter.
+We have multiple different ways of limiting API calls.
+One using a simple python wrapper that stores all call times within the python object, and the other that stores call times inside a Redis DB.

+#### Pure Python Wrapper

-    from cowboycushion.limiter import Limiter
+    from cowboycushion.limiter import SimpleLimiter
     from clientapi import MyAPIClient

-    client = MyAPIClient(secret_key=secret, public_key=public)
+    client = MyAPIClient(...)
-    limited_client = Limiter(client, <timeout>, 1000, 60 * 10)
+    limited_client = SimpleLimiter(client, <timeout for polling to call API>, 1000, 60 * 10)

 Now we can call the client like we normally would call the `client` object

     limited_client.my_client_method(...)

-The Limiter will keep track of all the API calls that we make and only attempt to make an API call when possible.
+The `SimpleLimiter` will keep track of all the API calls that we make and only attempt to make an API call when possible.
+Since `SimpleLimiter` is a pure python construct all call times will be lost when our program stops execution.
+For this reason we have created a `RedisLimiter` to add persistence of call time storage

+#### Redis Limiter

+    from cowboycushion.limiter import RedisLimiter
+    from clientapi import MyAPIClient

+    client = MyAPIClient
+    limited_client = RedisLimiter(client, <timeout for polling>, 1000, 60 * 10, "localhost", 6379, 0)
+    limited_client.my_client_method(...)

+If our program halts execution then redis will maintain our list of the times we called the API.
+When we reinstantiate the limiter then our client will pick up the list of these calls and be able to know whether/not we should make an API call.